LaurentRDC/personal-website/posts/bulma-pandoc-filter.md

 date: 2018-09-12
 ---

 To make this static website render correctly on both desktop and mobile, I've decided to 'upgrade' my setup to use the [Bulma CSS framework](https://bulma.io).

-## CSS Frameworks

-If you're not familiar with web technologies, you should know that rendering a static web page usually involves the following two components:

-* Hyper Text Markup Language (HTML) code describes the structure of the page;

-* Cascading Style Sheets (CSS) are documents describing what the HTML elements should look like;

-CSS allows to easily style the website.
-I can keep the structure (i.e. HTML code) roughly the same, while experimenting with different styles by changing the CSS code.
-A CSS __framework__ is a collection of CSS bits I can use to style my website more easily.

-There are many CSS frameworks.
-The most popular is probably [Bootstrap](https://getbootstrap.com/), which I used to create our research group [website](http://www.physics.mcgill.ca/siwicklab).
-However, for my personal page, I was looking for something lighter, and I saw a post on [Hacker News](https://news.ycombinator.com/item?id=16279935) about Bulma, so I wanted to try it.

-Above, I said:

-> I can keep the structure (i.e. HTML code) roughly the same, while experimenting with different styles by changing the CSS code.

-Emphasis on _roughly_.
-It's is not always true (in my case) that I can modify my CSS code and leave the HTML completely unchanged.
-There is a little bit of interdependency.
+This introduced a problem I did not anticipate.

 For example, consider the following "raw" HTML tag to create a level 1 title: